Section 0306 FLOODLAND REGULATIONS

 (c) Transmit one copy of the information described in pars.
 (1) and (2) immediately above to the Department Regional office along with a written request for technical assistance to establish regional flood elevations and, where applicable, floodway data.
 Where the provisions of Subsection 7.0306.G(1)(b)(3) apply, the applicant shall provide all required information and computations to delineate floodway boundaries and the effects of the project on flood elevations.

+(a) Applicability.
 If these standards conform with s.
 62.23(7)(h), Stats., for cities and villages, they shall apply to all modifications or additions to any nonconforming use or structure and to the use of any structure or premises which was lawful before the passage of this ordinance or any amendment thereto.

 (b) The existing lawful use of a structure or its accessory use which is not in conformity with the provisions of this ordinance may continue subject to the following conditions: